neoforged/governance/core.md

  * Intended to catch all possibilities.
  * Intended to prevent "rules lawyering".

 The Code of Conduct of the project is taken to be the content of [the Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/), so this document is not the Code of Conduct.
+However, this may be altered with a copy held and maintained by the Project, only with overwhelming majority support by the entire team.

 Conflict resolution is the responsibility of the Moderation and Steering Council teams.
 They may wish to append a section to this document, but currently, this document is not conflict resolution.